 In the following couple of years, the council made a number significant social reforms, aimed at alleviating unemployment, hunger and poverty.
 However, the still-applicable Poor Law of 1834 demanded that borough councils fund their own local poor relief; there was no national government financial support.
 This meant that unemployment benefits and similar had to be paid for out of the rates, and any plans to increase relief meant raising the rates.
 Also, council income at the time was based on a ‘rateable value’ deriving from rents.
 Because Poplar was such a poor borough, property rents were low.

-And, in addition to local rates collection, borough councils were expected to collect a so-called ‘precept’ for the funding of four cross-London authorities: London County Council, Metropolitan Police, Metropolitan Asylums Board and the Metropolitan Water Board.
+In addition to local rates collection, borough councils were also expected to collect a so-called ‘precept’ for the funding of four cross-London authorities: London County Council, Metropolitan Police, Metropolitan Asylums Board and the Metropolitan Water Board.

 It was this precept that the council decided not to pay, as leverage in forcing a fairer rate system which did not penalize poorer boroughs.
-At its meeting on 22 March 1921 the Poplar Council resolved not to pay its precepts and to apply these revenues instead to the costs of local poor relief.
+At its meeting on 22 March 1921 the Poplar Council resolved not to pay its precepts and to instead use this money to support the costs of local poor relief.

 This illegal action created a sensation, and led to legal proceedings against the council..
 On 29 July the thirty councillors involved marched in procession from Bow to the High Court, headed by a brass band.

 Informed by the judge that they must apply the precepts, the councillors would not budge; early in September, Lansbury and 29 fellow-councillors were found guilty of contempt of court and sentenced to imprisonment.
 Among those sentenced were his son Edgar, Edgar’s wife, Minnie and a pregnant Nellie Cressall.